different-name/different-name.dev/content/_index.md

 A passion project of mine, porting my favourite arcade game [Time Pilot](https://en.wikipedia.org/wiki/Time_Pilot) to the original Game Boy.
 This project is written in C using the [GBDK-2020](https://github.com/gbdk-2020/gbdk-2020) development kit, and is 100% compatible with the original DMG Game Boy, using real cartridges.
 The project files are available at [github:different-name/time-pilot-dmg](https://github.com/different-name/time-pilot-dmg).

+### Hand wired split keyboard

+I'm currently finishing up my hand wired keyboard!
+More info and pictures coming soon in a blog post, but it's fully hand wired and running QMK with a 3D printed case.

 ## Where now?

 - Browse my latest [blog posts](@/blog/_index.md).